mehulagg/gitlab/doc/user/project/static_site_editor/index.md

 using it.
 The project template is configured to deploy a [Middleman](https://middlemanapp.com/) static website with [GitLab Pages](../pages/index.md).

-Once your website is up and running, you'll see a button **Edit this page** on the bottom-left corner of its pages:
+Once your website is up and running, an **Edit this page** button displays on the bottom-left corner of its pages:

 ![Edit this page button](img/edit_this_page_button_v12_10.png)